sdjge/EE.js/README.md

 - Customizable Strata/Materials
 - Convenient to modify
 - Nice compatibility
-  - Compatible with Vanilla, Create, Mekanism, Eloodmagic, Embers
+  - Compatible with Vanilla, Create, Mekanism, Bloodmagic, Embers

 ## How to use